 Inventory, lb : 0

-Perfection tangerines are available on a limited basis from late winter to early spring.
+Perfection tangerines are available in the late winter through early spring.

 Recipes that include Perfection Tangerine.
 One is easiest, three is harder.